“We are proud to be part of the thriving technology sector here in Saskatchewan.”

 Of the $21 million, 7shifts received $3 million through the Western Innovation Initiative, a five-year federal initiative that offers repayable contributions for small-and-medium-sized enterprises with operations in Western Canada.
 The capital is meant to help commercialize 7shifts’ cloud-based employee-scheduling platform for restaurants.
-This funding comes a few months after the company closed a $13 million CAD Series A. Coconut Software, which raised a $4.2 million Series A this year, received $3.5 million to commercialize its on-demand appointment scheduling software.
+This funding comes a few months after the company closed a $13 million CAD Series A. Coconut Software, which raised a $4.2 million Series A in 2017, received $3.5 million to commercialize its on-demand appointment scheduling software.

 The government said the 17 projects are expected to provide training opportunities for over 900 people and assist more than 630 small-and-medium-sized business to scale and commercialize their products.
 While all the projects are different, the government said the investment was part of a broader effort to promote innovation, skills development, and growth in Saskatchewan.

 “As a rapidly growing business, we value the support of Western Economic Diversification Canada and the Western Innovation Initiative to help us promote innovation and get our prairie-grown solutions into customers’ hands around the globe,” said Jordan Boesch, CEO of 7shifts.
 “We are proud to be part of the thriving technology sector here in Saskatchewan and are excited to be contributing to the overall advancement of the Canadian digital economy.”

 |Coconut Software Corporation||$3,500,000|

 |Makwa Sahgaiehcan First Nation||$211,109|